schovi/create-chrome-extension/README.md

 4. click on `Load unpacked extension`
 5. add REPOSITORY_DIRECTORY/build
 6. Now you can check background script via link in extension `Inspect views: background page` and you will see some messages in console
-7. And open any http (not https) page and open development tools and console.
+7. Navigate to any http or **https** page and open development tools and console.
 You can see messages from content scripts.
+8. Find extension icon (puzzle image) right from adress bar.
+  1. Click with left mouse button to show html content
+  2. Click with right mouse button and select `Inspect Popup`.
+Then in console you can see some messages
+9. You can edit your codebase with almost 100% hot/full reload support.

 ## How to build extension